 Remember that as a first-time buyer today, you’ll be taking out a repayment mortgage, so you’ll start paying off the loan and increasing your equity almost from the moment you buy.
 As property prices rise, you benefit from all the growth in the value of your home – even though you’ve borrowed the vast majority of the money to buy it!

-If you’d like to know more about affordable properties and what first-time buyer schemes are operating in the area you’d like to live, just get in touch with the nearest Leaders branch and one of the team will be happy to help.
+If you’d like to know more about affordable properties and what first-time buyer schemes are operating in the area you’d like to live, just get in touch with us and one of the team will be happy to help.